Total EyeCare Centers

 Our commitment to our patients sets us above the rest, and we are excited to help you with vision solutions that work best for you.

-As a group practice with locations across the Valley, we provide cutting edge technology that benefits all of our patients, providing excellent service and premier optical selections at affordable prices.
+As a group practice with two locations across the Valley, we provide cutting edge technology that benefits all of our patients, providing excellent service and premier optical selections at affordable prices.

 We take the responsibility of assisting you in the care of your vision and the health of your eyes very seriously and strive to provide each patient with the highest level of vision care possible.